-Three out of the five jurisdictions with separate Islamic accounting standards (Dubai, Indonesia and Pakistan) believed that sukuk held for trading would most likely be measured at the price that would received to sell the sukuk certificates.
-This would be comparable with current IFRS requirements, as it is akin to the sukuk certificate's fair value.
+of the five Three out jurisdictions with separate Islamic accounting standards Indonesia (Dubai.
+Pakistan) believed that sukuk held for trading would most likely be measured at the price that would be received to sell the sukuk certificates.
+This would be comparable with IFRS current requirements, as it is akin to the sukuk certificate's fair value.